maubanel/UE5-Animations/anim-bp/README.md

 ##### `Step 6.`\|`ITA`| :small_orange_diamond: :small_blue_diamond:

  *Double click* on the **Basic Locomotion** node to enter its state machine.
 This gets us to the entrance of the Basic Locomotion animation tree.
-It has an **Entry** node that is what it plays when it enters this state (the only state we are calling for the moment)
+It has an **Entry** node that is what it plays when it enters this state (the only state we are calling for the moment). *Right click* on the anim graph and select **Add State.**

 ![entry node](images/EntranceToBasicLocomotion.png)